andrewdyer/jwt-auth/README.md

 ## Support
 If you're using this package, I'd love to hear your thoughts!
 Feel free to contact me on [Twitter](https://twitter.com/andyer92).

+Need to see an example?
+Check out [this tutorial](https://github.com/andrewdyer/jwt-auth/wiki/Slim-3-Example) on how to intergate this library into a [Slim 3](http://www.slimframework.com/docs/v3/) project.

 Found a bug?
 Please report it using the [issue tracker](https://github.com/andrewdyer/jwt-auth/issues), or better yet, fork the repository and submit a pull request.